chaos-mesh/website/docs/simulate-heavy-stress-in-physical-nodes.md

 sidebar_label: Simulate Stress Scenarios
 ---

 This document describes how to use Chaosd to simulate stress scenarios.
-This feature generates CPU or memory sress on the host using [stress-ng](https://wiki.ubuntu.com/Kernel/Reference/stress-ng).
+This feature generates CPU or memory stress on the host using [stress-ng](https://wiki.ubuntu.com/Kernel/Reference/stress-ng).
 You can create stress experiments either in command-line or service mode.

 ## Create stress experiments in command-line mode